 The bougie size is much larger in the mini version.
 Its diameter is measured at 50 French (Fr) compared to the standard 34 French (Fr) size used in gastric sleeve surgery.
 This allows the patient to keep a large portion of their stomach and essentially have a miniature gastric sleeve.

-The mini vertical sleeve gastrectomy has an operating time of 25 to 45 minutes, depending on the bariatric surgeon’s skills.
+The mini vertical sleeve gastrectomy operating time of 25 to 45 minutes, depending on the bariatric surgeon’s skills.
 Patients often recover in 2 to 3 days and heal in 10 to 14 days.

 Returning to work is typically within the first week after surgery for desk jobs that don’t require lifting.
 There are generally lifting restrictions for 4 to 6 weeks after surgery.